 TERMS & CONDITIONS

-Our prints are made to order and are usually sent out within three working days of receipt of payment (larger prints may take a day or two longer).
+Our prints are made to order and are usually sent out within three working days of receipt of payment (larger prints may take a few days longer).
 Prints are shipped, free of charge, in sturdy tubes.
 They are sent fully insured and must be signed for on receipt.

 Prints can also be purchased via one of Paul’s representing galleries.